Businesses seeking assistance are advised to have their business description in place. It is especially helpful to have the following:

 City-Town Development Act

 The City-Town Development Act is in effect in Bristol for other businesses, usually certain services that do not qualify under the Urban Jobs or Enterprise Zone Programs that will allow new construction to qualify for a six year formula declining scale based upon the square foot size of the development and number of jobs created.
 Please contact the Economic and Community Development Department regarding this program.

 Economic Development Assistance Grants

 Economic Assistance Grants from the City of Bristol for new construction, expansions, and relocation may be available to basic industries such as manufacturing, distribution, research facilities and company headquarters.
-The amount awarded is determined by making a written application (available from the Bristol Development Authority) that examines the ratable investment being made by the company in buildings, improvements, equipment and transportation.
+The amount awarded is determined by making a written application (available from the Economic and Community Development Department) that examines the ratable investment being made by the company in buildings, improvements, equipment and transportation.
 The application is reviewed by staff and approved through an economic development committee, the City Council, the Board of Finance and Joint Board.
 The grant program has proven to be unique but the number of companies assisted has been substantial.